emilhe/dash-extensions-docs/sections/pages.md

 .. python-code:: sections.page_components.simple.app

 apart from the `setup_page_components()` call.
 This function performs all the magic, and returns the container into which page component are rendered.
-To enable referencing the graphs components from the pages, they are defined in a separate `components.py` file,
+To enable referencing the graph components from the pages, they are defined in a separate `components.py` file,

 .. python-code:: sections.page_components.simple.pages.components